+(#11587)The Link ID Bitmap indicates a set of link identifier(s) of the STA(s) affiliated with either the transmitting or receiving MLD.
+A value of 1 in bit position i indicates that link ID i is an indicated link and a value of 0 indicates that link ID i is not an indicated link.

+9.2.4.7.10.2(#11587) AAR subtype

-The Control Information subfield in an AAR Control subfield contains information of the link identifier(s) of the assisting AP(s) affiliated with an AP MLD that are requested to assist a non-AP STA affiliated with a non-AP MLD, belonging to an NSTR link pair, to recover its medium synchronization (35.3.16.8.3 (AP assisted medium synchronization recovery procedure)).
+The Control Information subfield in an (#11587)LI Control subfield of subtype AAR(#11587) contains information of the link identifier(s) of the assisting AP(s) affiliated with an AP MLD that are requested to assist a non-AP STA affiliated with a non-AP MLD, belonging to an NSTR link pair, to recover its medium synchronization (35.3.16.8.3 (AP assisted medium synchronization recovery procedure)).

-The format of this subfield is shown in Figure 9-33c (Control Information subfield format in an AAR Control subfield).

-B0 B14 B15 B19
+(#11587)